facebook

 Medical Advisor, Swiss Medica doctor

-What Makes MSCs So Special
+What Makes MSCs So Special: Main Functions for Therapy

-• Paracrine regulation: MSCs have the ability to activate the patient’s own stem cell pool and regenerative capacity, making them ideal for tissue regeneration.
-They secrete a wide range of bioactive molecules, including growth factors, cytokines, and extracellular vesicles.
+Paracrine regulationMSCs have the unique ability to activate the patient’s own stem cell pool and regenerative capacity.
+They secrete a diverse set of bioactive molecules, such as growth factors, cytokines, and extracellular vesicles.
 These molecules can influence the surrounding microenvironment, promoting tissue repair and decreasing inflammation.

-• Immunomodulatory properties: MSCs can suppress immune responses, making them useful for controlling autoimmune diseases.
+Immunomodulatory propertiesMSCs can suppress immune responses, making them useful for controlling autoimmune conditions.

 Concerned about the safety of stem cells?